Navalny app removed from online stores as Russian polls open

 An app created by allies of imprisoned Russian opposition leader Alexei Navalny disappeared from Apple and Google stores on Friday as polls opened across Russia for three days of voting in a parliamentary election.

-It comes as Russian authorities seek to suppress the use of Smart Voting, a project designed by Navalny to promote candidates that are most likely to defeat those backed by the Kremlin.
-This weekend's election is widely seen as an important part of President Vladimir Putin's efforts to cement his grip on power ahead of the 2014 presidential election, for which control of the parliament is key.
+Russian authorities are seeking to suppress the use of Smart Voting, a project designed by Navalny to promote candidates that are most likely to defeat those backed by the Kremlin.
+This weekend's election is widely seen as an important part of President Vladimir Putin's efforts to cement his grip on power ahead of the 2024 presidential polls, in which control of parliament will be key.

 Apple and Google have come under pressure in recent weeks, with Russian officials urging them to remove the app, which features Smart Voting, saying failure to do so will be interpreted as interference in the election and threatening them with fines.

-Last week, Russia's Foreign Ministry summoned U.S. ambassador John Sullivan over the situation.
+Last week, Russia's Foreign Ministry summoned U.S. ambassador John Sullivan over the issue.

 On Thursday, representatives of Apple and Google were invited to a meeting in the upper house of Russia's parliament, the Federation Council.
-The commission said in a statement after the meeting that Apple agreed to cooperate with the Russian authorities.
+The Council's commission on protecting state sovereignty said in a statement after the meeting that Apple agreed to cooperate with Russian authorities.

 Kremlin spokesman Dmitry Peskov told reporters Friday that the presidential administration “definitely, of course” welcomes the companies’ decision to remove the app, as it comes in compliance with Russian laws.
 Peskov said that the app was “outside the law” in Russia.

-In recent months, authorities have unleashed a sweeping crackdown against Navalny’s allies and supporters in an effort to suppress Smart Voting.
+In recent months, authorities have unleashed a sweeping crackdown against Navalny’s allies and engaged in a massive effort to suppress Smart Voting.

-After recovering from poisoning with a nerve agent last year, Navalny was given a 2½-year prison sentence for violating parole over a previous conviction.
-He says both the poisoning and the conviction were politically motived — charges the Kremlin denies.

 Navalny's close ally Ivan Zhdanov on Friday tweeted a screenshot of what appears to be an email from Apple, explaining why the app should be removed from the store.
 The screenshot cites the extremism designation for the Foundation for Fighting Corruption and allegations of election interference.
 “Google, Apple are making a big mistake,” Zhdanov wrote.